russellballestrini/nested-lookup/README.rst

   }

-To Get / Delete / Update a key->value pair in nested document
+To lookup, update, and delete a key->value pair in nested document

 .. code-block:: python